 Superstition is a phenomenon that people have been following for thousands of years.
 Whether you believe in it or not, there’s no denying that many millions of people believe in this sort of thing and practise all sorts of rituals to either bring about good luck or ward off bad luck.

 Of course, many superstitions to do with gambling – it’s no surprise, after all, given that gambling is largely about luck.
-If you’re the superstitious type, here are five classic lucky rituals you ought to try and if they work you could bag a Bgo bonus at Casinopedia; there’s no guarantee they’ll bring you good luck.
+If you’re the superstitious type, here are five classic lucky rituals you ought to try.
+Though there’s no guarantee they’ll bring you good luck!

 Holding good luck charms